selimserbes/nvim-for-windows/README.md

 6. Copy `nvim/init.vim` to Neovim's configuration directory (`%APPDATA%\nvim\` on Windows).
 7. Start `nvim` and wait for the plugins to install.

+## Usage

+These settings are optimized for development with Next.js, Go, Rust and Python projects.
+Additionally, they include features such as color schemes, auto-completion, and syntax highlighting.